Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Simplified temperature transformations

-Fig.~\ref{fig:q_tke_profile} presents the profiles of \(q^t_k\) in three different forms, using DNS data from \citet{Gerolymos2023,Gerolymos2024a,Gerolymos2024b} (see table~\ref{table:DNS_GV2024}).
-The distribution of \( q^t_k/q_w \), shown in panel (a), is strongly influenced by Mach and Reynolds numbers.
-Plotting the profile with respect to \(y^*\) helps to collapse the distribution in the near wall region, as shown in panel (b), which is consistent with the findings of \citet{Duan2010, Duan2011b} and \citet{Cogo2022}.
-There exists a critical location, \(y^*_k \approx 13.5\), where the TKE transport changes direction: towards the wall for \(y^* < y^*_k\) and towards the channel centerline for \(y^* > y^*_k\).
-However, the profiles do not collapse well in the logarithmic and wake regions when plotted against \(y^*\).
+Based on the above analysis of panels (a), (b), and (c), we proposed the following model for \(q^t_k/q_w\).
+The basic idea is to use a base model that captures the overall distribution, with additional corrections applied to improve the accuracy in different layers.
+Here, we employ a hyperbolic tangent function:

+Here, \(F_{\min}\) and \(F_{\max}\) denote the minimum and maximum values of the tanh function, which may differ slightly from the lower and upper bounds of \(q^t_k/q_w\).
+The constants \(A_1\) and \(A_2\) control the steepness and the position of the transition, respectively.
+The thick gray lines in panels (a) and (b) illustrate two examples of this base distribution.

+Building upon the base distribution, we introduce two models for high-Reynolds-number flows.
+Note that \textit{ad hoc} procedures are required to determine the values of free parameters.
+The black dashed line in panel (a) demonstrates the first type, which is expressed as:

+Here, a damping function \(D_1\) is applied to improve the representation in \textbf{Layer I}.
+The asymptotical distribution in \textbf{Layer IV} is maintained through imposing \(F_{\min} = -0.02\).
+However, distribution in the outer part of \textbf{Layer II} and in \textbf{Layer III} is overpredicted.

+To address this limitation, we introduce the second type model that captures the V-shaped distribution, as indicated by the black dashed line in panel (b).
+The model is expressed as:

+Here, we employs \(F_{\min} = -0.032\) for the base tanh function to capture the valley.
+A correction term \(B(y^*)\) is included to recover the asymptotic value in \textbf{Layer IV}. \(H(y^* - 35)\) is the Heaviside step function, which activates the correction only for \(y^* > 35\), corresponding to \textbf{Layers III-IV}.

+One may introduce additional model to describe the valley as a function of \(Re^*_\tau\).
+Additionally, the distribution in the wake region can be further corrected based on \(\beta_{2}(y^*)\) by employing the outer coordinate \(y/h\).
+Here, we introduce another model that is entirely formulated in terms of the outer coordinate.
 In Sec.~\ref{sec:temperature_transformation}, we point out that the turbulent diffusion of thermal energy (\(q^t_T\)) should serve as the basis when evaluating the relative importance of each term in Eq.~\eqref{eq:global_energy_balance_2} within the overlap layer.
-This motivates the normalization by \(q^t_T\) shown in panel (c).
-It exhibits good overall collapse across the entire channel.
-The following relation can be applied:
+This motivates the normalization by \(q^t_T\) shown in Fig.~\ref{fig:q_vTKE_profile}(d).
+The black dashed line exhibits good overall collapse in the outer layer.
+The model can be approximately expressed as:

-The distribution of \(\beta\) varies with flow conditions and appears to be primarily influenced by \(Re^*_\tau\).
-As shown by the black dashed line in Fig.~\ref{fig:q_tke_profile}(c), the estimate can be expressed as:
+The model \(\beta_1\) is expected to perform well at high Reynolds numbers, while \(\beta_2\) captures the V-shaped distribution.
+Compared with \(\beta_1\) and \(\beta_2\), the expression of \(\beta_3\) is simpler.
+However, it does not capture the positive peak in the buffer layer.